amazingbingodepartment/amazingbingodepartment.github.io/wiki/README.md

 ## Copyright and license

 Copyright © 2020-2023 Amazing Bingo Department.
-All rights reserved. the [Bootstrap Authors](https://github.com/twbs/bootstrap/graphs/contributors) and [Twitter, Inc.](https://twitter.com) Code released under the [MIT License](https://github.com/twbs/bootstrap/blob/main/LICENSE).
-Docs released under [Creative Commons](https://creativecommons.org/licenses/by/3.0/).
+All rights reserved.